 No more fossil fuels in 10 years.

-We're gonna eliminate airplanes.
+We're going to eliminate airplanes.

 How am I getting to Vietnam for the summit?

-Well, that's all in 10 years.
+That's all in 10 years.

-Build charging stations, high speed rail at a scale where air travel stops becoming necessary.
+Build charging stations, high-speed rail at a scale where air travel stops becoming necessary.

-We're gonna ban that too.
+We're going to ban that too.

 What about people in those industries?